OsamaRiasat/crypto-dashboard/README.md

 # Crypto Dashboard API

-This project provides a FastAPI backend that exposes APIs for CoinGecko, KuCoin, and Binance cryptocurrency data.
+This project provides a FastAPI backend that exposes APIs for CoinGecko, KuCoin, and Binance cryptocurrency data, along with an AI-powered chatbot for cryptocurrency guidance.

 ## Features

 - Real-time cryptocurrency price and market data from CoinGecko
 - Account information and trading data from KuCoin
 - Account balances and transaction history from Binance
+- AI-powered chatbot using GPT-4 for cryptocurrency guidance and education

 ## Project Structure